Yassin9323/PaySky/README.md

   - Withdraw funds with validation for account type and available balance.
   - Transfer funds between accounts.
   - Storing each transaction in the database.
+- Interest calculation over time, based on the balance.
 - Automatic database migrations.
 - Comprehensive API documentation.